 \textbf{Target model.} We create two different convolutional neural network models for the two datasets (MNIST and CIFAR-10) as follows:

 \begin{itemize} \item \textbf{MNIST}: We follow the previous study on FGSM~\cite{papernot2017cleverhans} and use the same model in the study to evaluate FGSM with MNIST.
-The model mainly consists of three convolutional layers with 64 neurons for each layer and ReLu as the activation function, and a densely-connected layer of 10 neurons for each digit. \item \textbf{CIFAR-10}: We slightly adjust the model for CIFAR-10 in the study on C\&W~\cite{Carlini2017Towards}.
-The model mainly consists of four convolutional layers with 64 neurons for the first two layers, 128 neurons for the next two layers, and ReLu as their activation function, two densely-connected layers of 256 neurons, and a densely-connected layer of 10 neurons for each class.
+The model mainly consists of three convolutional layers with 64 neurons for each layer and ReLU as the activation function, and a densely-connected layer of 10 neurons for each digit. \item \textbf{CIFAR-10}: We slightly adjust the model for CIFAR-10 in the study by C\&W~\cite{Carlini2017Towards}.
+The model mainly consists of four convolutional layers with 64 neurons for the first two layers, 128 neurons for the next two layers, and ReLU as their activation function, two densely-connected layers of 256 neurons, and a densely-connected layer of 10 neurons for each class.
 The only difference is that we add dropouts in both the convolutional layers and densely-connected layers.
 We also add l2-norm regularization in the first two densely-connected layers. \end{itemize}

 We set the max epoch equal to 10 for the MNIST model and 50 for the CIFAR-10 model.
 Two training processes both adopt the early stopping technique used to avoid overfitting.
 The technique stops the training process when the validation loss fails to reduce by at least 0.001 for 5 epochs.

-The target model for MNIST achieves 98--99\% test accuracy and the target model for CIFAR-10 achieves 76--81\% test accuracy.
+The target model achieves 98--99\%/76--80\% test accuracy for MNIST/CIFAR-10.

-\textbf{Attack approaches.} We evaluate \toolName on two attack approaches: FGSM and C\&W (see Section~\ref{sec:background}).
-To check whether a model outputs a correct label for an adversarial example generated by each attack approach, we need to set the parameters of the attack approach to constrain the amount of perturbation on examples.
-In other words, the correct label for an adversarial example generated from a normal example should be the same as the original label for the normal example.
-Table~\ref{tbl:parametersetting} shows the parameter setting, and Figure~\ref{fig:visualcomparison} shows the visual comparison of adversarial examples and normal samples.
-The left-most images in Figure~\ref{fig:visualcomparison} are normal examples in the original training sets, whereas the other images are adversarial examples generated by different attack approaches.
-Note that FGSM generates more perturbation than C\&W. But C\&W adversarial examples are stronger than FGSM.
+\textbf{Attack approaches.} To check whether a model outputs a correct label for an adversarial example generated by an attack approach, we need to set the parameters of the attack approach to constrain the amount of perturbation on legitimate examples, so that we can use the original label as the ground truth.